MicrosoftDocs/cloud-adoption-framework/docs/modernize/index.md

 # Modernize in the cloud

 Modernize your workloads in the cloud.
 Modernization is where you enhance existing applications to improve operations, increase efficiency, maximize developer velocity, and minimize cost.
 Modernizing uses managed platform-as-a-service solutions (PaaS) to improve your business at scale.
-Modernizing in the cloud requires business alignment and modernization strategies (*see figure*).
+Modernizing in the cloud starts with business alignment.
+Business alignment enables creates a roadmap to implement your modernization strategies (*see figure*).

 :::image type="content" source="../_images/modernize/modernize-methodology-v7.png" alt-text="Graphic showing business alignment and modernization disciplines.":::